 White curds in baby poop when formula-fed

-For babies who are partially or completely formula-fed, poop will look different.
+For babies who are partially or completely formula-fed, poop will look different than that of a breastfed baby.
 You may still see white curds though.

-There can still be pieces of undigested milk fat like in breastfed poop, but because formula digests differently than breast milk, this poop is usually darker in color and more formed.
+There can still be pieces of undigested milk fat like in breastfed poop, but because formula digests differently than breast milk, this poop is usually darker in color and more solid.
 Because of this, you may not still be able to see those white chunks of undigested milk.
-But if you are seeing white curds in every poop, that’s probably what it is!

-White curds in the poop of a formula-fed baby could be a sign that there is a food allergy or intolerance, especially if you are noticing other signs like diarrhea, fussiness, or mucus in the poop.
+White curds in the poop of a formula-fed baby could also be a sign of a food allergy or intolerance, especially if you are noticing other signs like diarrhea, fussiness, or mucus in the poop.
 A sudden change in poop can also mean your baby is fighting an illness.
 If this started suddenly or after starting a new formula, you should check in with your doctor.

 Keep in mind though, if you are combination feeding with breastmilk and formula, those white curds are probably just a normal effect of breast milk.
 Some parents notice more variety in their baby’s poop depending on which kind of milk they recently had.